e271828e/Flight.jl/docs/notes/design/framework_design.md

-the internal endpoints — §13.2's blessed derivation-from-declarations — and the derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so neither leaf `outputs` signature fits, and author-declared face types would need per-face tier annotations.
-Rejected spellings: routing values under the leaf names `inputs`/`outputs` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing §13.5's name-level kind split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus face/child namespace collisions and the weakest kind marker); routing-as-wires
+the internal endpoints — §13.2's blessed derivation-from-declarations — and the derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so neither leaf `output_types` signature fits, and author-declared face types would need per-face tier annotations.
+Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing §13.5's name-level kind split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus face/child namespace collisions and the weakest kind marker); routing-as-wires